 docs.colacloud.us/llms.txt

 COLA Cloud already offers an MCP server for AI-native access to product data.
-Now the regulatory context behind that data is machine-readable too.
-An AI agent working with alcohol product data can look up the actual regulations governing that data in the same session.
+Now the regulatory context behind that data is easy to fetch too.
+An agent can look up a product record and the regulation behind the relevant field in the same session.

 What this is not

 This is not legal advice.
-We didn't write these regulations, interpret them, or endorse any regulatory positions.
-The content is sourced entirely from public domain US government publications.
-It's a point-in-time snapshot that may contain conversion artifacts from the original HTML and PDF sources.
+We didn't write these regulations or bless any regulatory position.
+The content is sourced from public domain US government publications.
+It's also a point-in-time snapshot that may contain conversion artifacts from the original HTML and PDF sources.
 For authoritative text, always verify against eCFR.gov and TTB.gov.

-What it is: a clean, organized, searchable, machine-readable copy of the public regulatory record — something that should exist and didn't.
+What it is: a clean, organized, searchable copy of the public regulatory record — something that should exist and didn't.

 Explore it